alnutile/codeship-writings/behat.md

 Replacing the default `mysql` settings with the above will help us swap out the settings as needed for CodeShip and it's database work.

-Finally Step four
+### Step Four: Scripting the setup of Selenium and Local Laravel Server

-Scripts to setup CodeShip for testing.
+Now we need a script to setup CodeShip for testing.

-When setting up CodeShip you will have a "Setup Commands" window.
+When setting up a CodeShip Project you will have a "Setup Commands" window as seen below.
 In here I add `ci/setup.sh`

 ![ci setup](https://dl.dropboxusercontent.com/s/hmgo5onyrjfcz7t/ci_setup.png?dl=0)

-I want to put this into a script so I can run it later on when I SSH into the server to show how to troubleshoot and issue.
+This is placed into a script for a couple of reasons.
+One being if I have to SSH into CodeShip to recreate the environment to see what a test is failing I can just do the same one command.

-I make the folder `ci` and then in there `setup.sh`
+Next I make the folder `ci` and then in there `setup.sh`

 This will look like